About the Google Display Network

 - Choose specific sites or pages: Put your message on the websites you think are the best match for your business using placement targeting.
 By adding managed placements, you can show your ad on specific webpages, online videos, games, RSS feeds, and mobile sites and apps that you select.
 You can even block your ads from sites you don't think are relevant.

 - Find users who are already interested in what you have to offer: Show your ads on Display Network websites to specific groups of people.
-You can reach people who visited your site before by creating a remarketing campaign, or customers interested in specific categories, by adding interest categories.
-Then, you can show them highly relevant messages as they browse other sites on the Google Display Network.
+You can reach people who visited your site before by creating a remarketing campaign.
+To reach TV-like audiences on a broad scale and drive brand awareness, you can create affinity audiences.
+To reach specific audiences ready to make a purchase in a specific product or service area, you can create in-market audiences.

 ExampleIf you offer dog training services in New York, you could reach customers on the Display Network in these ways: